woct0rdho/sageattention-autotune/README.md

 Port of [SageAttention](https://github.com/thu-ml/SageAttention) with autotuned block sizes and other quality-of-life improvements.

-Currently I've ported the SageAttention 2 CUDA sm80 kernels and the Triton kernels, and the autotune configs are mostly optimized for RTX 30xx.
-They may run on RTX 40xx and 50xx but without the SageAttention2++ (sv_f8) optimizations.
-I hope someone can help port the sm89 kernels, and add autotune configs for RTX 40xx and 50xx.
-It's known that the block sizes in the official SageAttention are undertuned for RTX 50xx.
+In the master branch I've ported the SageAttention 2 CUDA sm80 kernels and the Triton kernels, and the autotune configs are mostly optimized for RTX 30xx.
+The CUDA sm89 kernels for RTX 40xx/50xx are in `sm89` branch.

 This repo also serves as an example of how to do autotune when multiple kernels (like quant kernel and attn kernel) need consistent parameters (like block sizes).